 Will & Jessica

-Will & Jessica graduated together in 2008 and married soon after college.
+Will and Jessica graduated together in 2008 and married soon after college.
 Sarah and Emily Morrel (Will’s sisters) and Michelle Lewandowski (Jessica’s sister) also graduated from CCS together in 2010.
 In high school, Will served as Student Body President, and Jessica was involved in the varsity soccer team.

 Life update written by Jessica: